nichdel/agorawiki/Reports/Reportor/Latest.md

 Debates and Discussions
 -----------------------

 Should Agora have concordances?
-I didn't even know what those were until now!
+Yay more words!
 [1]

 Footnotes
 ---------